jbenninghoff/cluster-validation/README.md

 Current generation (2012+) 7200 rpm SATA drives can produce 100-145 MB/sec sequential read and write performance.
+By default, the disk test only uses a 4GB data set size to finish quickly.
+Consider using an additional larger size to measure streaming throughput more thoroughly.
-For larger numbers of disks there is a summIOzone.sh script that can help provide a summary of disk-test.sh output.
+For large numbers of nodes and disks there is a summIOzone.sh script that can help provide a summary of disk-test.sh output using clush.

+    clush -ab /root/cluster-validation/pre-install/summIOzone.sh

 Complete Pre-Installation Checks
 --------------------------------